-For the three categories of customers the company has performed an analysis of debt collection based on historical data.
+For the three categories of customers the Group has performed an analysis of debt collection based on historical data.

-In determining the impairment as at 01 January 2019 and 31 December 2019 on the basis of the analyzed above historical data about the collection rate for each of the categories, the Company has developed a model for expected evolution of the receivables for each of the categories from "Current (not overdue)" to the category "Overdue by more than 300 days".
-Based on the thus obtained information the Company has applied discounting of the amounts for each of the category "Overdue by over 300 days") as at the reporting date, applying a discount rate of 7.4% based on published data for interest rates for consumer credits in BGN for households in Bulgaria (2018- 8%).
+In determining the impairment as at 01 January 2019 and 31 December 2019 on the basis of the analyzed above historical data about the collection rate for each of the categories, the Group has developed a model for expected evolution of the receivables for each of the categories from "Current (not overdue)" to the category "Overdue by more than 300 days".
+Based on the thus obtained information the Group has applied discounting of the amounts for each of the categories (except for the category "Overdue by over 300 days") as at the reporting date, applying a discount rate of 7.4% based on published data for interest rates for consumer credits in BGN for households in Bulgaria (2018-8%).